-The English Language Arts (ELA) program for a global focused school is designed to ensure that students are both globally competent and college ready.
+The English Language Arts (ELA) program for a global focused school is designed to ensure that students are both globally competent and college-ready.
 To achieve those goals, students are asked to understand, analyze, evaluate, embrace, harness, and create the different uses of language and communication they will need in the 21st century.

-The ELA performance outcomes and rubric that measure students’ knowledge and skills have four domains: investigate the world, recognize perspectives, communicate ideas, and take action.
-Within each of these categories are specific skills, knowledge, and dispositions that will guide teachers in their decisions for what should, and how it can, be taught with an English Language Arts class.
-Tasks that reflect the outcomes should be used to evaluate whether a student has met the collegeready standards of the ELA curriculum.
+The ELA performance outcomes and rubric that measure students’ knowledge and skills in four domains: investigate the world, recognize perspectives, communicate ideas, and take action.
+Within each of these domains, specific skills, knowledge, and dispositions give students multiple opportunities to develop their voices as writers; use a variety of communication tools for advocacy and information; and create original material that reflects their understanding of the world.